YuliiaChudak/video-library-dashboard/README.md

 - **No video details page/modal:** Focused on core flows.
 - **Error handling:** Basic, but user-friendly.
 (See below for future improvements.)
 - **Testing:** Only core flows are tested; more coverage would be added with more time.
-- **API:** Implemented as direct function calls, not HTTP endpoints.
-This is fast and type-safe for a monolithic Next.js app.
+- **API:** Data is fetched by directly calling backend functions from the frontend (no separate API endpoints).
+This is a common and efficient pattern in Next.js projects.

 ---

 ## 🚀 Future Improvements

-- Add full-text search with [OpenSearch](https://opensearch.org/) for better search experience.
+- Add [OpenSearch](https://opensearch.org/) for full-text search, advanced filtering, synonym and multi-language support.
 - Add pagination to video lists for scalability.
 - Add video detail view (modal or separate page).
-- **Further improve error handling and user feedback:**
+- **Further improve user feedback:**
-  - Add retry options for failed requests.
   - Show toast notifications for successful actions (e.g., video creation).
 - Add more comprehensive tests (unit, integration, e2e).
 - **Custom Not-Found Page:**